medialab/fonio/src/helpers/clipboardUtils/__mocks__/README.md

 # Generate mocked data for copy/paste utils test

-## Mocked data for copy test
+## copyTests.json (mocked data for editor copied from inside fonio)

 ```
 {
-  name, // test name
+  name, // name of test case
   editorFocus, // focused editor when copy ('main' or 'note')
   data: {
-    sections, // for test purpose, require only one section
+    sections, // for test purpose, only one section should inside the story, if editorFocus is note, only one note is required
-    sectionsOrder,  // for test purpose, require only one section
+    sectionsOrder,  // for test purpose, only one section should inside the story
     resources,
     contextualizations,
     contextualizers,